MARKET SNAPSHOT: Stocks Struggle For Second Day On Geopolitical Uncertainties

 Read:Robust stock market breadth could pave the way to fresh records (http://www.marketwatch.com/story/robust-stock-market-breadth-could-pave-the-way-to-fresh-records-2017-06-05)

-On the whole, financial market volatility is expected to pick up ahead of Thursday's testimony from former FBI head James Comey, which is likely to deal with the Trump administration's ties with Russia, according to Sireen Harajli, a foreign exchange at Mizuho Americas.
+Analysts said investors were in a cautious mood they wait for former FBI director Comey's Senate appearance, the outcome of the U.K. general election, and a policy meeting of the European Central Bank.
+The aversion to risky plays have in turn bolstered demand for assets perceived as safe havens such as U.S. Treasurys , gold , and the Japanese yen (http://www.marketwatch.com/story/dollar-falls-against-yen-as-analysts-see-flight-to-safety-due-to-geopolitical-fears-2017-06-06).
+Risk appetite is also being fueled in part on concerns about a diplomatic row between Qatar (http://www.marketwatch.com/story/saudi-arabia-bahrain-uae-sever-diplomatic-relations-with-qatar-2017-06-04) and other Middle Eastern nations.

-"This will bring back doubts regarding the administration's ability to implement its economic agenda," he said in a note.
+On the whole, financial market volatility is expected to pick up ahead of Thursday's testimony from Comey, which is likely to deal with the Trump administration's ties with Russia, according to Sireen Harajli, a foreign exchange at Mizuho Americas.

 Other markets:European markets (http://www.marketwatch.com/story/european-stocks-set-for-1-week-low-as-caution-sets-in-2017-06-06) lost ground across the board while Asian equities finished mixed (http://www.marketwatch.com/story/asian-markets-slip-as-investors-turn-cautious-2017-06-05).

-Oil futures rose 1% edged lower and a key dollar index was slightly lower after earlier showing a bigger loss and touching levels last seen in November (http://www.marketwatch.com/story/dollar-falls-against-yen-as-analysts-see-flight-to-safety-due-to-geopolitical-fears-2017-06-06).
+Oil futures rose 1% and a key dollar index was slightly lower after earlier showing a bigger loss and touching levels last seen in November (http://www.marketwatch.com/story/dollar-falls-against-yen-as-analysts-see-flight-to-safety-due-to-geopolitical-fears-2017-06-06).

 Economic news:The number of job openings (http://www.marketwatch.com/story/us-job-openings-hit-record-high-6-million-2017-06-06) in the United States rose in April to a record high, but the pace of hiring slipped to a one-year low in another sign the economy is running out of people with enough skills to fill empty positions.